Haiku Evolution, Planning and Voting

 Every feature is flagged with a number of tokens.
 This represents the effort needed to develop the feature.
 We do this because sometimes things that seem very simple turn out to be quite difficult to develop - and knowing how much effort and resource a feature might take up means that it is easier to prioritize.

-Twice a year features are worked up into proposals, with user stories and mock-ups where appropriate.
+Features are worked up into proposals, with user stories and mock-ups where appropriate.
 Editors in Chief are then asked to vote on the features most important to them - giving each feature between 0 and 5 stars (0 = low priority, 5 = high priority).
 The developers will then take the top features - up to an agreed number of tokens - and incorporate them into the Haiku Roadmap.

-However, if you would like to see what's scheduled, and when, then take a look at the published Haiku Roadmap.
+If you would like to see what's scheduled, and when, then take a look at the published Haiku Roadmap.